 This program has two major components:

-• An award-winning documentary film, The Economics of Happiness, which spells out the social, spiritual, and ecological costs of today’s global economy.
-Importantly, the film also highlights the many benefits of a shift towards the local, and showcases some of the steps people are already taking worldwide.
+An award-winning documentary film, The Economics of Happiness, which spells out the social, spiritual, and ecological costs of today’s global economy.
+Importantly, the film also highlights the many benefits of a shift towards the local and showcases some of the steps people are already taking worldwide.